Chris-Archive/Latin_Repo/Grammatical Constructions.md

 ### Ablative of Cause []("https://dcc.dickinson.edu/grammar/latin/ablative-cause")
 - The ablative (with or without a preposition) is used to express cause.
+  - Dē suā perfidiā interficientur.<br>They will be slain due to their treachery.

 ### Ablative of Agent []("")
 - The voluntary agent after a passive verb is expressed by the ablative with ā or ab.